This page provides an overview of a Cloud Composer environment and the Google Cloud products used for an Apache Airflow deployment.

 .*-composer-.*topics.
 Pub/Sub supports a maximum of 10,000 topics per project.

-- The Cloud Composer service coordinates logging with the operations suite.
+- The Cloud Composer service coordinates logging with Cloud Logging.
 To limit the number of logs in your Google Cloud project, you can stop all logs ingestion.
-Do not disable the operations suite.
+Do not disable Logging.

-- Do not modify the Cloud Identity and Access Management policy binding for the Cloud Composer
+- Do not modify the Identity and Access Management policy binding for the Cloud Composer

 service account, for example